kavun/js-style-guide/README.md

 ### Variables

 Variable declarations should occur where needed.
 It is not necessary to have all variable declarations at the top of each function.
 Be aware of [hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Scope_Cheatsheet), but do not go overboard and declare every single locally scoped variable at the top of a function.
-A good example of when not to do declare a variable at the top of a function is when defining `for` loops.
+A good example of when not to declare a variable at the top of a function is when defining `for` loops.

 ```js
 // bad